Plant Once, Feed Your Family Forever: Why Don't You Know About It?

 Their year round coverage suppressed weeds naturally.
 We are now living with the bill for that decision.
 Soil erosion, water scarcity, nutrient collapse.
 The annual experiment is failing.

 But nature plays the long game.
-While the tractors were conquering the fields, good King Henry did not actually die.
+While the tractors were conquering the fields, Good King Henry did not actually die.
 It retreated.
 It survived in the margins, in the gardens of stubborn grandmothers in Yorkshire, in wild patches near old monasteries, in the mountains of Switzerland.

 Climate change is forcing us to reconsider annuals.
 Soil degradation is accelerating.
-Water is becoming scarse.
+Water is becoming scarce.
 And suddenly the characteristics we bred out of our food system, deep roots, permanent coverage, self-sufficiency, look less like inefficiency and more like survival.

 In 2022, USDA updated the conservation stewardship program to include perennials for the first time.
 It is a small change, but it signals something larger. recognition that the annual monoculture system is not sustainable long term.
-And good King Henry, it never actually disappeared.
+And Good King Henry, it never actually disappeared.

 You can buy seeds online today.
 You can plant them this spring.
 And unlike every other vegetable you grow, you will not have to plant them again.
 They will return every year for the next 20 years.